-This course continues the examination of principles and applications of chemistry that was begun in CHM/150: General Chemistry I. Topics include properties of solutions, acids and bases, kinetics, equilibrium, thermodynamics, oxidation–reduction, ionic and redox equations, and electrochemistry.
-Students apply these concepts using practical examples, facilitated discussions, and experiments conducted through hands-on labs.
+This course continues the examination of principles and applications of chemistry that was begun in CHM/150: General Chemistry I. Topics include properties of solutions, acids and bases, kinetics, equilibrium, thermodynamics, oxidation & reduction, ionic and redox equations, and electrochemistry.
+Students apply these concepts using practical examples, facilitated discussions, and experiments conducted through completion of virtual labs.

 This undergraduate course is 7 weeks.This course has a prerequisite.
 Please see details in the Prerequisite section below.

 Attendance and participation are mandatory in all university courses, and specific requirements may differ by course.
 If attendance requirements are not met, a student may be removed from the course.
 Please review the Course Attendance Policy, Tuition Refund Policy and all University Policies in the Catalog for more information.